brianyiktaktsui/Skymap/README.md

 # Summary

-Skymap is a standalone database that aim to offers:
+Skymap is a standalone database that aims to offer:
 1. **a single data matrix** for each omic layer for each species that spans **>200k sequencing runs** from all the public studies, which is done by reprocessing **petabytes** worth of sequencing data.
 Here is how much data we have reprocessed from the SRA:
 ![alt text](./Figures/sra_data_processed.png)
 2. **a biological metadata file** that describe the relationships between the sequencing runs and also the keywords extracted from over **3 million** freetext annotations using NLP.
-3. **a techinical metadata file** that describe the relationships between the sequencing runs.
+3. **a technical metadata file** that describes the relationships between the sequencing runs.

 **Solution: three tables to related > 100k experiments**:
 For examples, all the variant data and the data columns can be interpolated like this: